 With a thundering blow, “Fury” joins the ranks of classics like “Saving Private Ryan” and “Apocalypse Now” as one of the best cinematic representations of war ever produced.
 However, whereas Spielberg and Coppola drove those films to be not just great war films but two of the best films of all time, David Ayer’s “Fury” does not quite reach those heights.

 Every inch of “Fury” is dour.
-From the dark landscape it paints of World War II, to the ragtag cast of characters who trudge through the mud, to every dismal story told or every cynical line sputtered, Ayer draws a huge black cloud over his period piece.
+From the dark landscape, it paints of World War II, to the ragtag cast of characters who trudge through the mud, to every dismal story told or every cynical line sputtered, Ayer draws a huge black cloud over his period piece.
 But out of that relentlessness is the sense that this is how war films should be.
-History books can only depict so much about the topic of war without fear mongering, so having a director willing to get his hands dirty and deliver an adult war film that is not bothered with sugar coating is as close to a first person look at our history as one can ever experience without actually having lived through it.
+History books can only depict so much about the topic of war without fear-mongering, so having a director willing to get his hands dirty and deliver an adult war film that is not bothered with sugar coating is as close to a first-person look at our history as one can ever experience without actually having lived through it.
 What creates this authenticity is the impeccable production design.
-With era appropriate tanks, dirt covered garb covering the soldiers, and a desaturated cinematography that provides a drab brilliance, there is a sense of turmoil and despair instilled into each and every frame of the film.
+With era-appropriate tanks, dirt-covered garb covering the soldiers, and a desaturated cinematography that provides a drab brilliance, there is a sense of turmoil and despair instilled into every frame of the film.